-Of course there are many technical things to look for; but that will give you a good start.
+Of course there are many technical things to look for, but that will give you a good start.

-A good IT support partner will always recommend everyone in your business has regular cyber-security training.
-After all, your people are your first line of defence from cyber-attack.
-Software alone won't offer a good level of protection.
-You need software and humans.
+A good IT support partner will always recommend everyone in your business has regular cyber security training.
+After all, your people are your first line of defence from cyber attack.
+Software alone won't offer a good level of protection, you need software and humans.

-Understand this, though: You can never be 100% protected from malware, ransomware, and other forms of attack.
+It's important to understand this: you can never be 100% protected from malware, ransomware, and other forms of attack.
 That's impossible, because it's a non-stop game where the criminals are always inventing something new, and the data security world has to catch up.